Airline industry braces for prolonged recovery from coronavirus crisis

 “We still don’t know the severity of this situation.
 We still don’t know how long it will last,” Southwest Chief Executive Gary Kelly said in a video message.

-Vietnam Airlines HVN.HM will lose 50 trillion dong ($2.12 billion) in revenue this year as most of its 106-strong fleet have been grounded due to the coronavirus, state media reported on Thursday.

-Up to 10,000 employees, or half the company’s staff, will have to stop working while others’ salaries have been cut, Tuoi Tre newspaper cited the Chief Executive Officer Duong Chi Thanh as saying.

-Reporting by Jamie Freed; additional reporting by Tracy Rucinski in Chicago, David Shepardson in Washington, Tim Hepher in Paris, Kate Holton in London and Khanh Vu in Hanoi; Editing by Lisa Shumaker
+Reporting by Jamie Freed and David Shepardson; additional reporting by Tracy Rucinski in Chicago, Tim Hepher in Paris, Kate Holton in London and Khanh Vu in Hanoi; Editing by Lisa Shumaker, Jane Wardell and Michael Perry